SaraIrving/Midterm/lib/project-kickoff.md

 ## Deployment
 - Decide if you want/need to deploy your application to the cloud
 - Ask a mentor for assistance/advice if your team decides to deploy

+## Presentation

+- Jeremy is the customer
+-

+5 talking points

+-
+- Jer starts with
+- Jer starts as customer - describing home, then menu, then adding and placing order
+- comment on user experience about order placement

+- Sara shows SMS